The delivery price is calculated during checkout based on your location and the goods ordered. Our basic delivery prices are:

 To download historic measurements it is not necessary to connect the processor to the computer.
 You can plug a standard USB stick into the sign and it will automatically transfer all its measurements.
 With the memory stick connected to the computer the SoundEar software will now download the measurements.
 In the image above you can see the sound levels graphed over a 24 hour period.

 The Noise Processor stores noise measurements in its internal memory.
 You can configure it to store a minimal amount of information for longer, or to store everything for a shorter period of time.
-For example, storing the "A" Weighted Slow Sound Level every second will fill the internal memory in just over 90 days.

 The SoundEar software can configure the sign's digital display to show: